 AMY: Thanks, Lauren.
 I learned a lot, and I hope our readers did too!

-Amy Eybsen, CPA, has more than eight years of public accounting experience and is a manager within the Green Hasson Janks Assurance and Advisory Practice.
-Amy provides accounting, auditing and transaction services to a wide variety of companies and organizations that span multiple industries within…Learn More
+Amy Eybsen, CPA, has more than 10 years of public accounting experience and is a senior manager within GHJ’s Audit and Assurance Practice.
+Amy provides accounting, auditing and transaction services to a wide variety of companies and organizations that span multiple industries within the greater Los…Learn More

 GHJ is an independent member of HLB, a worldwide network of accounting firms and business advisors.
 Learn More